-Sarah Newman is a Senior Researcher at metaLAB at Harvard, and a Fellow at the Berkman Klein Center for Internet & Society.
-As a researcher expressing ideas through installation art, her work engages with technology’s role in culture.
+Sarah Newman is Director of Art & Education at metaLAB at Harvard, and a Fellow at the Berkman Klein Center.
+Working at the intersection of research and art, her work engages with technology’s role in human experience.

+In addition to her art practice, she is also a facilitator and educator, and leads customized workshops to use creative materials to address interdisciplinary research problems.
 Newman holds a BA in Philosophy from Washington University in St. Louis and an MFA in Imaging Arts from the Rochester Institute of Technology.
-She has exhibited work in New York, San Francisco, Miami, Chicago, Berlin, and Rome, and has held artist residencies in Germany and Sweden.
-Newman is a 2017 AI Grant Fellow, a member of the 2018 Assembly Cohort, and leads metaLAB's ongoing initiative that explores the intersections of AI and human experience.
-Her current work explores social and philosophical dimensions of artificial intelligence, using interactive art as a means of critique and public engagement.
+She has exhibited work in New York, San Francisco, Berlin, and London, and has held artist residencies in Germany, Sweden, and Italy.
+Newman is a 2017 AI Grant Fellow, a member of the 2018 Assembly Cohort, a co-founder of the Data Nutrition Project, a 2019 Rockafeller AI Resident Fellow, and the 2020 artist-in-residence at Northeastern University’s Center for Law, Innovation, and Creativity.
+Her current work explores the social and philosophical dimensions of artificial intelligence and uses interactive art as a means of critique and public engagement.